yagoferrer/map-tools/README.md

 - Frameworkless: No depenencies.
 - Non Intrusive: extends the API, you can use any other native methods, properties and events anywhere.
 - [Crossfilter Support](#crossfilter-support): Query Markers and change properties using the power of Crossfilter.

+This page reflects the **latest** documentation from the `master` branch.
+Please use [this documentation page](https://github.com/yagoferrer/gmplus/tree/0.1.0) as a reference for the latest release: [0.1.0](https://github.com/yagoferrer/gmplus/releases)

 ## Get Started
 Bower: